 Certified Nurse Aide (CNA)

-We offer classes in Council Bluffs, Atlantic, Clarinda, Harlan and Shenandoah.
-Click on "Details of classes meeting times and dates." below for location dates and times.
+We offer classes on-site in Council Bluffs, Atlantic, Clarinda, Harlan and Shenandoah.
+Click on class flyers for schedule and location.

-- Mail or bring the registration form, the results of a 2 Step TST (TB test), and payment to IWCC at:
+- Mail, fax or bring the registration form, the results of two 2-step TB tests, and payment to IWCC at:

 Iowa Western Community College